 - Assault: If you failed any or all the above then this may be the outcome.

 Two thirds of America’s criminals are roaming the streets.

 America has more people in prison than any other country.
 Bill Oliver also cites the following statistic: “In America about one third of criminals are in jail, one third are on parole and another one third are not caught”.

 Isn’t it incredibly scary when you know how many convicts released from prison commit crimes again once out?
 Oliver also underscores the following facts: “Many criminals run crimes from prison and learn new ways to steal and kill while in prison only to be paroled 5 to 10 years later”.
 He also concluded that rehabilitation is not a realistic concept for violent criminals.

 Now, back to our original story at the beginning of this blog.
 This situation actually happened to someone we know and here is what she did: she screamed, dropped her items, and ran.
 You can replace your lunch and coat, but you can not undo something traumatic that may happen to you.
 She absolutely did the right thing – Why?
 Because she was paying attention to her surroundings and noticed the guy coming out from the trees.
-His question to her was just a simple test to distract her to see if she would be compliant.
-Who jumps out of the trees asking for a light???
-This was ominous behavior and it’s a good thing she used her intuition to run.
+His question to her was just a simple test to distract her so he could rob or assault her.
+The fact that he said, “I didn’t mean to scare you.”, is also a telling sign that he is bad.

 Trust your instincts.
 When it comes to danger, paying attention to your “gut instincts” or intuition is absolutely vital for two important reasons:

 - Your instinct is always in response to something very important that you should pay attention to.